Updated: Aug 8

 I imagine that for those of us involved in making decisions around the start of school or whose lives have been upended one way or another, this awareness has been a lot harder to ignore.
 For me, it bubbles up when my daughter asks if she can wear her mask on our evening walk just because it makes her feel a bit safer.
 Or when one of my housemates recently asked to go on a short trip to visit family and someone made a joke that when she gets back we will lock her in her room for two weeks.
 Or when I found myself considering that idea as a legitimate possibility.

-Freedom from worry, at least for the most part, was supposed to be the gift of modern medicine, right?
-Taking us out of the dark ages to a time when we didn’t have to think about scary infectious diseases.
-Taking us to a time when we could imagine that we were more powerful than invisible particles floating in the air.
+Freedom from worry, at least for the most part, was supposed to be the gift of modern medicine, taking us out of the dark ages to a time when we could imagine that we were more powerful than invisible particles floating in the air.
 We were supposed to be living in an age of comfort.
 We were supposed to have triumphed.

 In the pre-pandemic era, we still had anxiety and we still had vulnerability.
 We have always been vulnerable.
 But we used to be able to push that away, to hide it.
 We could disguise ourselves, our fears, and our fragility underneath cloaks of plans and to-do lists and accomplishments to strive towards, underneath a veneer of belief that we had it all figured out.